Nexter Titus

 The Titus is an infantry mobility vehicle developed and built by Nexter and Tatra Defence Vehicle.

 Design

 The Titus platform uses the Tatra 817 chassis.
 The Nexter Titus is a six-wheeled vehicle capable of 700 km of range and sustaining a crew of 3 with 10 additional soldiers on-board.
-It's maximum speed is up to 110 km/h and it boasts the level 4 STANAG ballistic protection level.
+Its maximum speed is up to 110 km/h and it boasts the level 4 STANAG ballistic protection level.